 Fiona has an interest in research with families experiencing the effects of substance misuse.

 With Bolton's Substance Misuse Reseach Group Fiona was involved in publishing the Highs and Lows of Family Life: familial

 substance misuse from a child's perspective (Kearney et al 2005)

 Fiona has worked with colleagues from Salford University on No Longer Alone: an evaluation of the Holding Families Project (Murphy et al 2008)

 Fiona joined the School of Social Work in August 2010.
 She has a particular interest in child care social work.
 She has 21 years of experience working in Children's Services as a practitioner, staff trainer and manager.
 She has researched and written on issues relating to parental substances misuse, assessment and children's perceptions of living with parental substance misuse.

-Fiona is Joint course leader for the BA(Hons) Children Schools and Families - a course which runs in partnership with the School of Humanities and Social Sciences
+Fiona is Joint course leader for the BA(Hons) Children Schools and Families - a course which runs in partnership with the School of Humanities, Language and Global Studies.

 Fiona is module leader for a module on Multi-Professional Working and two modules on Safeguarding Children and Young People.
 Fiona teaches on the BA and MA in Social Work, the BA Children Schools and Families and the BA in Community and Social Care.